How to Use AI for Audience Research to Improve Public Speaking

 Combine AI Insights With Human Empathy

-TL;DR: How to Use AI for Audience Research in Public Speaking
+TL;DR: How to Use AI for Audience Research to Improve Public Speaking

-AI helps you understand your audience faster, anticipate questions, and tailor your speech without replacing human judgment or empathy.
+AI speeds up audience research so you can understand the room, anticipate questions, and tailor your message, without replacing your judgement or your empathy.

 More From Liam Sandford